Zero-tolerance policy violation

 A zero-tolerance policy violation refers to a situation where an individual is found to have engaged in behavior that is prohibited by a zero-tolerance policy.
 Zero-tolerance policies are typically implemented in organizations, schools, or other institutions to address specific types of behavior that are deemed unacceptable or harmful.

-Zero-tolerance policies typically specify a specific list of prohibited behaviors, and any individual who violates these policies may be subject to immediate disciplinary action, which may include suspension, termination, or expulsion, depending on the severity of the violation.
+Zero-tolerance policies typically specify a specific list of prohibited behaviors, and any individual who violates these policies may be subject to immediate disciplinary action, which may include suspension, termination, or expulsion, zoned school boundaries depending on the severity of the violation.
 These policies are designed to send a clear message that certain behaviors will not be tolerated, and to deter individuals from engaging in such behavior.

 Examples of zero-tolerance policy violations may include physical violence, sexual harassment, drug or alcohol use, plagiarism, or cheating.
 In schools, School Analytics, zero-tolerance policies may also include other types of behavior, such as bullying or disruptive behavior in the classroom.